Brookies (Cookie Brownies)

 Freezing Instructions: Freeze baked and cooled cookie brownie bars for up to 3 months.
 Arrange in even layers in a large freezer-safe container between sheets of parchment.
 Thaw overnight in the refrigerator, then allow to come to room temperature before serving.
 Warm them up in the microwave for a few seconds if desired.

-If you try this Brookies recipe, let me know!
+If you try this treat, let me know!
 Leave a comment and if your family loves it as much as mine does, be sure to give it a five star ⭐️ rating!
 Also, tag @kimscravings on Instagram with a picture of your creation.
 It’s so fun to see what you’re cooking!
 Be sure to subscribe to our mailing list to receive more healthy delicious recipes straight to your inbox.